cryptopunksnotdead/punks.sandbox/punksdata/README.md

 > plus the rare zombie, ape, and alien types).

-Note: If you are looking for the on-chain data (attributes or the pixel matrix / bitmap and so on) - the data is NOT in the contract source but in the 266 transaction (txn) inputs.
+Note: If you are looking for the on-chain data (attributes or the hexstring encoded pixel matrix / bitmap and so on) - find the data NOT in the contract source but in the 266 transaction (txn) inputs.
 See [punksdata/transactions.txt](https://github.com/cryptopunksnotdead/punks.contracts/blob/master/punksdata/transactions.txt).

 Let's have a looksie - all 133 attribute building blocks (pixel matrix / bimaps)